UWB-Adv-Data-Vis/First-Rmd-Git/Instructions.md

 ### Text level

-- Remove the text about R Markdown to add a sentence that says something like "I have added text here to show I can write in an R Markdown. " Save the file and then commit with the message "Updated textual information."
+- Remove the text about R Markdown to add a sentence that says something like "I have added text here to show I can write in an R Markdown document."
+Save the file and then commit with the message "Updated textual information."
-- Change the text to a new sentence that says something like "Here are some of my favorite things: " then use the bullet points or numbers to list three things you love.
+- Change the text to a new sentence that says something like "Here are some of my favorite things: " then add a blank line and use the bullet points or numbers to list three things you love.
 Save the file and then commit with the message "Added my favorite things."
 - Change the header "## Including Plots" to "## Average MPG" and then save the file and then commit with the message "Updated headers"

 ### Chunk level